Grinspoon: 2010: Six to Midnight

-2011–present: Black Rabbits and hiatus
+2011–2019: Black Rabbits and hiatus

 In September 2011 Grinspoon announced on their website that they are writing and recording their seventh studio album.

 In May 2012 the band announced that they were heading to the United States for a month to record the album.
 The band also hinted that the title of the album would be Black Rabbits.
 The album was later slated to feature guest musicians including Chris Cheney of The Living End, Tim Rogers of You Am I and Scott Russo of Unwritten Law.

 On 23 July 2012, Grinspoon released the artwork of the album on their official Facebook page, confirming the name of the release Black Rabbits.

 The album was released on 28 September, debuting at number 8 on the ARIA charts.

 On 5 December 2013 a statement on the official Grinspoon website announced that the band would be going on hiatus.
 A section of the statement reads: "Thanks to all our families, friends, and especially our fans for the support over the last 18 years – it's been a wild ride to say the least.
 We are still a band of brothers but it's time for us to take a break and recharge the batteries.
 We're excited to see what our future holds…adios amigos, it's been a blast!"

 In August 2015, it was announced that the band would be reforming exclusively to play a run of dates opening for Cold Chisel.

-In 2017 the band announced they would be re-releasing a special 20th Anniversary edition of Guide To Better Living and announced an Australia wide tour.
+In 2017, the band announced they would be re-releasing a special 20th Anniversary edition of Guide To Better Living and announced an Australia wide tour.
 The tour was sold out.

-In June 2019, the band announced a tour of "Chemical Hearts".
-They also announced the release of a "Chemical Hearts" vinyl on 11 October 2019, the same day as the first concert of tour.
-A "Chemical Hearts" vinyl will include the band's favourite songs and tease the possible set-list of the "Chemical Hearts" Tour.
+In 2019, the group released the compilation, Chemical Hearts.

+2020–present: Whatever, Whatever

+In May 2024, the group released the single "Unknown Pretenders", which was written in February 2020.
+At the same time, they announced the release of their eighth studio album Whatever, Whatever.